JetBrains/guide/site/webstorm/tips/add-lorem-ipsum/index.md

   file: ./tip.gif
   width: 600
   height: 300
-leadin: >
+---
 Need some placeholder text in your code?
 Type *lorem* and press *Tab*.
 If needed, you can add the text together with a tag: just add a tag name and *>* before *lorem*.

 If you want to generate a specific number of words, add a number after *lorem*, e.g. lorem5, then press *Tab*.
----